giri-yz/CampusConnect/documentation/report.md

-\# CampusConnect Vulnerability Lab – Project Documentation
+# CampusConnect Vulnerability Lab – Project Documentation

-\## 1.
-Introduction
+## 1. Introduction

-CampusConnect Vulnerability Lab is a deliberately vulnerable full-stack web

-application developed to demonstrate real-world web security vulnerabilities.
+**CampusConnect Vulnerability Lab** is a deliberately vulnerable full-stack web application built for learning and demonstrating real-world web security vulnerabilities.

-The project is inspired by DVWA-style security labs and is designed strictly

-for academic and learning purposes.
+Inspired by DVWA-style labs, this project helps students understand how insecure coding practices lead to exploitable attack surfaces.

 ---

-\## 2.
-Objective
+## 2. Objective

-The main objective of this project is:
+The primary goals of this project are:

-\- To understand OWASP Top 10 web vulnerabilities
+- Understand OWASP Top 10 vulnerabilities

-\- To design a vulnerable web application
+- Design a vulnerable web application for learning

-\- To demonstrate live exploitation on localhost
+- Demonstrate live exploitation techniques on localhost

-\- To understand the importance of secure coding
+- Highlight the importance of secure coding practices

 ---

-\## 3.
-Technology Stack
+## 3. Technology Stack

-\### Frontend
+### Frontend

-\- HTML
+- HTML

-\- CSS
+- CSS

-\- JavaScript
+- JavaScript

-\### Backend
+### Backend

-\- Python (Flask Framework)
+- Python (Flask Framework)

-\### Database
+### Database

-\- SQLite
+- SQLite

 ---

-\## 4.
-Application Modules
+## 4. Application Modules

-\- Login Module

-\- Dashboard

-\- Marks Viewer

-\- Discussion Board

-\- Admin Panel
+The application includes the following functional modules:

+- **Login Module**
+- **Dashboard**
+- **Marks Viewer**
+- **Discussion Board**
+- **Admin Panel**

 ---

-\## 5.
-Vulnerabilities Implemented
+## 5. Vulnerabilities Implemented

-1\.
-SQL Injection

-2\.
-Broken Authentication
+This lab intentionally includes multiple vulnerabilities to demonstrate exploitation techniques:

+1. **SQL Injection (SQLi)**
+2. **Broken Authentication**
-3\.
-Stored Cross-Site Scripting (XSS)
+3. **Stored Cross-Site Scripting (XSS)**

-4\.
-Reflected Cross-Site Scripting (XSS)
+4. **Reflected Cross-Site Scripting (XSS)**

-5\.
-Insecure Direct Object Reference (IDOR)
+5. **Insecure Direct Object Reference (IDOR)**

-6\.
-Sensitive Data Exposure

-7\.
-Security Misconfiguration

-8\.
-Cross-Site Request Forgery (CSRF – No Protection)
+6. **Sensitive Data Exposure**
+7. **Security Misconfiguration**
+8. **CSRF (No Protection Implemented)**

 ---

-\## 6.
-Impact Analysis
+## 6. Impact Analysis

-The vulnerabilities implemented in this project show how insecure coding
+These vulnerabilities illustrate how insecure software design can result in:

-practices can lead to:

-\- Unauthorized access
+- Unauthorized access

-\- Data leakage
+- Data leakage

-\- User impersonation
+- User impersonation

-\- Execution of malicious scripts
+- Malicious script execution
+- Privilege escalation

 ---

-\## 7.
-Conclusion
+## 7. Conclusion

-CampusConnect Vulnerability Lab provides hands-on exposure to web application
+The *CampusConnect Vulnerability Lab* provides practical, hands-on experience in understanding and exploiting web vulnerabilities.

-security testing.
-It highlights the importance of secure development practices

-and helps students understand real-world cyber attacks.
+It reinforces the need for secure coding standards and promotes awareness of real-world cyber attack patterns.

 ---

-\## 8.
-Disclaimer
+## 8. Disclaimer

-This application is intentionally vulnerable and must not be used in a
+This application is **intentionally vulnerable** and created **strictly for academic and research purposes**.

-production environment.
+Do **not** deploy or use it in production environments.